mne-tools/mne-icalabel/doc/api.rst

 The model has three inputs: image, psd, and autocorrelation features.
 To encourage generalization, the image features are rotated and negated to quadruple the image features.
-The psd and autocorrelation features are coppied to the new image features.
+The psd and autocorrelation features are copied to the new image features.
 Then, the predicted probabilities are averaged over all four images.

    get_iclabel_features
    ICLabelNet